 - The plot of Phantasy Star III spans a few generations of a royal family.
 Each time a son becomes the protagonist in place of his father (after a 20 or so year gap), he can meet his parents at some point.
 While the father has become visibly older and grown mustache, the mother looks completely the same.
 With the game's animesque drawing style, everyone looks pretty ageless anyway though.

-- Played with in Tekken.
-The third game skipped ahead 20 years, and most of the cast was replaced with their children or younger counterparts.
+- The third game skipped ahead 20 years, and most of the cast was replaced with their children or younger counterparts.
 However, Anna and Nina Williams were put into cryostasis and thus remained unaged while Heihachi Mishima, Paul Phoenix, and Lei Wulong all significantly aged.
-Michelle Chang was replaced by her daughter Julia, Jun Kazama was replaced by her son Jin, and two games later by her niece, Asuka.
+Michelle Chang was replaced by her daughter Julia, Jun Kazama was replaced by her son, Jin, and two games later by a teenage relative, Asuka.
 Lee and Marshall Law returned in Tekken 4 and had significantly aged, but the returning Kazuya had not.
 Baek Doo-san returned in the fifth game and had significantly aged, Bruce and Ganryu had not, and Marshall Law and Lee appeared to look much younger.
+Finally, Tekken 7 replaced Kunimitsu with her daughter, who shares her code name.
 In short, the series was playing this trope straight at some point, but then decided to rewind time back to somewhere near the second game.
 Absolutely NONE of the female characters show any signs of aging while several male characters either once did or still do.

 - Played with in Metal Gear.
 The franchise switches between two eras: the Cold War era, and the Patriot era.
 All of the characters who have lived through both aged appropriately, including Eva/Big Mama.
 However, other female characters of the Cold War era all either died or disappeared by the time the Patriot era starts.
 The Boss is another exception, as she came from an even older era and aged appropriately.
 But, she dies in the same game introduced her, and even Big Mama dies not long after she resurfaces.